-- When a font report is issued, the DEC Supplemental Character Set is now reported as 245 (94-character set %5), rather than 010 (94character set <) which is now the User Preference Character Set.
-The DEClaser 2100 has three Hebrew character sets and the Legal character set resident in the printer.
-This also modifies the font status report because more fonts are included. - The DEClaser enforces the Common Font File Format (CFFF) syntax and semantics more strictly than the LN03.
-Therefore, some fonts containing errors, which load correctly on the LN03, may not load properly on the DEClaser 2100 and will generate an error report. - The DEClaser 2100 can save more user default settings in NVRAM than the LN03 can save using DIP switches.
-Therefore, when a reset command is received, more values can be saved in the DEClaser 2100.
-To ensure that values are not cleared during a reset, save them to NVRAM whenever possible.
+- When a font report is issued, the DEC Supplemental character set is now reported as 245 (94-character set %5), rather than 01O (94character set <) which is now the User Preference character set.
+The DEClaser 2100 plus printer has three Hebrew character sets and the Legal character set resident in the printer.
+This also modifies the font status report because more fonts are included. - The DEClaser 2100 plus printer enforces the Common Font File Format (CFFF) syntax and semantics more strictly than the LN03.
+Therefore, some fonts containing errors, which load correctly on the LN03, may not load properly on the DEClaser 2100 plus printer and will generate an error report. - The DEClaser 2100 plus printer can save more user default settings in NVRAM than the LN03 can save using DIP switches.
+Therefore, when a power-up reset command is received, more values can be restored in the DEClaser 2100 plus printer.
+To ensure that values are not modified during a power-up reset, save them to NVRAM whenever possible.